- Dr. Todd M. Ahlman

 Dr. Todd M. Ahlman

 Dr. Todd M. Ahlman (Ph.D.
 University of Tennessee) is the Director of the Center for Archaeological Studies (CAS) at Texas State University.
-He is an anthropological archaeologist who has over 25 years of experience working on projects across the United States and Caribbean.
+He is an anthropological archaeologist who has over 25 years of experience working on projects across the United States and the Caribbean.
 His experience includes projects in Texas as well as the Northwestern, Plains, Midwestern and Southeastern United States that involve historic and prehistoric archaeological survey, evaluation, and data recovery, and laboratory analyses of prehistoric and historical artifacts.
 As CAS Director he manages compliance-related and research projects and involves students and recent graduates on these projects to prepare them for successful careers in the public and private sectors.
 Dr. Ahlman is currently leading a multi-year study archaeological study of the Spring Lake Site in Hays County, Texas that is examining the intact Middle Archaic Calf Creek occupation with future plans to investigate the Paleoindian and Early Archaic occupations.

 Dr. Mary Jo Galindo